 Watsonia is a genus in the Iridaceae family of over 50 species in southern Africa where it is distributed from the mountains and coastal belt of the Western Cape to the Drakensberg escarpment of Swaziland and the eastern Transvaal.
 It therefore grows in both the winter and summer rainfall areas.
 Growing from a corm, species are both evergreen and perennial.
 Many are quite tall with fans of sword-shaped leaves and spikes of showy (often many) flowers that are usually pink, bright red or orange.
 Species g-m are found on this page.

 Watsonia galpinii L.Bolus is a rare species found in wet sites along streams in the southern Cape.
 It grows to 1.2 to 2 m and has an unusually short perianth tube.
 It has red-orange or mauve-pink flowers and blooms from January to April in the wild.
-The photo below from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.
+The first photo below from the book Plants of the Klein Karoo is courtesy of Jan and Anne Lise Schutte-Vlok.
+Other photos from iNaturalist were taken by Sandra Falanga in January in the Little Karoos and shared under a CC BY-NC license.

 Watsonia gladioloides Schlechter grows in rocky grassland in mountains from the Eastern Cape province to Swaziland.
 It has dark red flowers in a closely packed unbranched inflorescence.
 It blooms September to January.
-Photos taken by Cameron McMaster February 2008 at Aurora Peak, Maclear.
+Photos were taken by Cameron McMaster February 2008 at Aurora Peak, Maclear.

 Watsonia humilis Miller is one of the dwarf watsonias (15 to 40 cm).
 It has pink to white flowers and flowers in late spring.
 It grows on sandstone or granite flats in the Southwest Cape.
 The large leaf in the second picture belongs to Watsonia marginata.
 The pink form, once known as Watsonia roseoalba (Jacquin) Ker is now included in this species.
 Photos by Mary Sue Ittner.